Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 Not all of its expansion efforts have been overnight success stories, or even successes at all.
 Its efforts to enter physical stores have generated some fruit (but with only US$20bn in revenue annually, they’re an afterthought in the context of the entire group).

-Walmart has several advantages over its peers including its logistics and store networks, its cash reserves, the fact that it is a ‘one stop shop’ as well as the mix of goods, both essentials that are purchased regularly and bigger ticket items purchased less frequently but are higher margin for the company.
+Walmart has several advantages over Amazon including its logistics and store networks, its cash reserves, the fact that it is a ‘one stop shop’ as well as the mix of goods, both essentials that are purchased regularly and bigger ticket items purchased less frequently but are higher margin for the company.

 Another way in which Walmart is competing with Amazon is with its Walmart+ membership program.
 For US$98 per annum (or $13 monthly), you get benefits including free delivery, early access to Black Friday sales, fuel savings and a Paramount+ Essential Plan.
 Yet another innovation Walmart is working on is having EV chargers at its stores.
 It already has 1,300 fast-charging stations and plans to keep expanding the network.